Johnny's Winter Growing Guide

 Here are the details on the top performers in our winter growing trials, crop by crop, in the 3 above-listed tiers…

 Winter spinach is exceptionally sweet because the plant builds up sugars in response to cold, which protect its cells from bursting in freezing conditions.
 It's also easy to grow for all skill levels, which makes it a good first choice if you are just starting out with winter growing.

 Seed your winter-harvest spinach 35–50 days before the start of the Persephone period.
 Spinach does not germinate well in the warm conditions that often prevail at this time.
 To optimize germination rates when it's warm at seeding time, irrigate before planting, to cool the soil.
-You can also start spinach in plugs and grow to transplant size (two true leaves) to ensure your desired plant density.
+To ensure your desired plant density, you can alternatively start spinach in plugs and grow the seedlings to transplant size (two true leaves).

 Reliable choices for winter-harvest spinach include 'Red Kitten,' 'Corvair,' 'Kolibri,' 'Reflect,' and 'Space,' which can be seeded in late fall for winter harvest.
 'Kolibri' performed very well in our recent caterpillar trials, and we have seen it overwintered very successfully at other farms.

 Kale, like spinach, is much sweeter in the coolest months of the year.
 All varieties of kale can be grown in the winter, but curled-leaf varieties are a bit hardier, and make for bigger bunches more quickly — you will spend less time harvesting the kale and your bunches will look fuller.